 All statements other than statements of historical fact contained in this report, including statements in this "Management's Discussion and Analysis of Financial Condition and Results of Operations" concerning our financial position and liquidity, results of operations, prospects for future growth, and other matters are forward-looking statements.
 Although we believe that the expectations reflected in such forward-looking statements are reasonable, no assurance can be given that such expectations will prove correct.
 Factors that could cause our results to differ materially from the results discussed in, or contemplated by, such forward-looking statements include the risks described under "Risk Factors" in Westwood's Registration Statement on Form 10 filed with the Securities and Exchange Commission on June 6, 2002.
-Such risks include, without limitation, risks related to our lack of operating history as an independent public company and our inability to operate profitably as a stand-alone company; risks related to our historical financial information not being indicative of our future performance; risks related to not having a market for our common stock prior to the spin-off, and the difficulty of predicting the prices at which our common stock might trade; risks related to the spin-off being taxable to us, our shareholders and SWS, for which we could be responsible under some circumstances; risks related to the indemnification obligations contained in the distribution agreement and the tax separation agreement for SWS and us that neither party may be able to satisfy; risks related to substantial sales of our common stock following the spin-off, or the perception that such sales might occur, which could depress the market price of our common stock; risks related to certain provisions in our charter documents discouraging a third party from acquiring control of us; risks related to some members of our management being critical to our success and our inability to attract and retain key employees, which could compromise our future success; risks related to some of our executive officers having substantial influence over our investment policies; risks related to the negative performance of the securities markets; risks related to poor investment performance of the assets managed by us; risks related to our business being dependent on investment advisory, subadvisory and trust agreements that are subject to termination or non-renewal and the related risk of losing any of our clients on very short notice; risks related to having a small number of clients account for a substantial portion of our business; risks related to any event that negatively affects the asset management industry; risk related to the substantial cost and time required to introduce new asset classes in our industry; risks related to our inability to successfully and timely expand our asset classes; risks related to our business being subject to pervasive regulation with attendant costs of compliance and serious consequences for violations; risks related to potential misuse of assets and information in the possession of our portfolio managers and employees; risks related to acquisitions, which are part of our long-term business strategy and involve inherent risks that could compromise the success of the combined business and dilute the holdings of our stockholders; risks related to various factors hindering our ability to declare and pay dividends; risks related to our business being vulnerable to systems failures; and risks related to conflicts of interests of members of our Board of Directors and executive management due to their relationship with SWS.
+Such risks include, without limitation, risks related to our limited operating history as an independent public company and our inability to operate profitably as a stand-alone company; risks related to our historical financial information not being indicative of our future performance; risks related to not having a market for our common stock prior to the spin-off, and the difficulty of predicting the prices at which our common stock might trade; risks related to the spin-off being taxable to us, our stockholders and SWS, for which we could be responsible under some circumstances; risks related to the indemnification obligations contained in the distribution agreement and the tax separation agreement for SWS and us that neither party may be able to satisfy; risks related to certain provisions in our charter documents discouraging a third party from acquiring control of us; risks related to some members of our management being critical to our success and our inability to attract and retain key employees, which could compromise our future success; risks related to some of our executive officers having substantial influence over our investment policies; risks related to the negative performance of the securities markets; risks related to poor investment performance of the assets managed by us; risks related to our business being dependent on investment advisory, subadvisory and trust agreements that are subject to termination or non-renewal and the related risk of losing any of our clients on very short notice; risks related to having a small number of clients account for a substantial portion of our business; risks related to any event that negatively affects the asset management industry; risk related to the substantial cost and time required to introduce new asset classes in our industry; risks related to our inability to successfully and timely expand our asset classes; risks related to our business being subject to pervasive regulation with attendant costs of compliance and serious consequences for violations; risks related to potential misuse of assets and information in the possession of our portfolio managers and employees; risks related to acquisitions, which are part of our long-term business strategy and involve inherent risks that could compromise the success of the combined business and dilute the holdings of our stockholders; risks related to various factors hindering our ability to declare and pay dividends; risks related to our business being vulnerable to systems failures; and risks related to conflicts of interests of members of our Board of Directors and executive management due to their relationship with SWS.